-By enabling UI Link in EndNote, you can easily get to the full-text of an article from the EndNote record
+By enabling InfoLink in EndNote, you can easily get to the full-text of an article from the EndNote record

-- 1. From the Edit menu, select Preferences

-- 2. Click on URLS and Links

-- 3. Paste the following into the box labeled ISI Base URL: http://uilink.lib.uiowa.edu/view/uresolver/01IOWA_INST/openurl

-- 4. You can now click OK.

-- 5. To use UI Link, click on a record, then go to the References menu and select URL and then OpenURL Link.
-Use UI Link to find full text, or to launch an interlibrary loan request, if the item is not available electronically.
+- 1. From the Edit menu, select Preferences - 2.
+Click on URLS and Links - 3.
+Paste http://infolink.lib.uiowa.edu/sfx\local into the box labeled ISI Base URL.
+You can now click OK. - 4.
+To use InfoLink, click on a record, then go to the References menu and select URL and then OpenURL Link.
+The InfoLink window should appear.